-Two-phase treatment isn’t a chance for orthodontists to prolong your time spent in braces or at the office, we promise!
-It’s simply our best way to care for you depending on how your teeth are developing and guarantee a great end result.
+Two-phase treatment isn’t a chance for orthodontists to prolong your time spent in braces or at the office — we promise!
+It’s simply our best way to care for your child, depending on how your child’s teeth are developing.

-The first phase of treatment, Phase I, aims to treat common problems early, such as crossbites (of the front or back teeth) and crowding.
-This phase of treatment usually begins while the permanent front teeth are erupting (typically around the age of 8-9), and can help to turn a difficult orthodontic problem into a more manageable one.
-It can also greatly help improve self-confidence if embarrassment has occurred due to position of the developing teeth.
+The first phase of treatment, Phase I, aims to treat common problems early, such as crossbites (of the front or back teeth), gap teeth, and crowding.
+This phase of treatment usually begins while the permanent front teeth are erupting (typically around the age of 8-9) but the back baby teeth are still in place.
+This phase can help turn a difficult orthodontic problem into a more manageable one.
+It can also greatly help improve self-confidence.
 We usually recommend this treatment when waiting could cause orthodontic problems or social problems to worsen.

-The second phase of treatment, Phase II, is recommended after all permanent teeth have completed eruption.
-This serves to complete proper alignment which cannot be achieved with baby teeth present.
+The second phase of treatment, Phase II, is recommended after all or nearly all permanent teeth have completed eruption.
+This phase focuses on proper alignment that cannot be achieved with the baby teeth present.

-We evaluate to find out if this will save you time, expense and hassle down the road.
-But the majority of our patients can wait until they have all their permanent teeth to begin treatment.
+We evaluate to find out if this will save you time, expense, and hassle down the road.
+But most of our patients can wait until they have all their permanent teeth to begin treatment.

-You can expect them to feel unusual and uncomfortable for the first few days after placement, or after each adjustment.
-Using an over-the-counter medication for pain relief will help during this period.
+You can expect them to feel unusual and uncomfortable for the first few days after placement or after each adjustment.
+It will help to use an over-the-counter medication for pain relief.

-Orthodontic technology and treatment has improved so much in recent years.
-We now use improved technology and appliances to achieve the same end result in a shorter time.
-Everything we use and choose works to minimize your discomfort and get you through your treatment as quickly, but carefully, as possible.
+Orthodontic technology and treatment have improved so much in recent years.
+We now use improved technology and appliances to achieve the same result in a shorter time than what you might remember as a kid.
+Everything we use and choose works to minimize your discomfort and get you through your treatment as quickly and carefully as possible.

 This is hard to say because we assess and treat on a case-by-case basis.
-An average timeline could be less than 18 months, some take up to 24 months.
-Our aim is always for the highest quality in orthodontic result, and we’ll take however long it needs to get there.
+An average timeline is about 12-24 months.
+Our aim is always for the highest quality in orthodontic results.

-We believe getting braces becomes even more necessary to prevent future orthodontic and dental problems when patients have missing teeth.
-Several problems could result from the spaces left by missing teeth, such as the existing teeth drifting into these spaces.
-In addition to being visually unattractive, drifting teeth can lead to recession of the surrounding gum tissue, bone loss, difficulty with normal dental function, and the inability to have the missing teeth properly replaced.
-If we can fix your dental alignment, this will often fix these problems and provide your dentist the ideal space to replace the missing teeth and restore the smile you desire.
+We believe getting braces becomes even more necessary to prevent future orthodontic and dental problems when the patient has missing teeth.
+Several problems could result from the spaces left by missing teeth, such as the existing teeth drifting into these spaces and leaving little room for the permanent teeth to erupt.
+Drifting teeth can also lead to recession of the surrounding gum tissue, bone loss, and difficulty with normal dental function.
+If we can fix your dental alignment, this will often fix these problems.
+If it’s your permanent teeth that are missing, braces or Invisalign treatment can provide your dentist with the ideal space to replace the missing teeth and restore the smile you desire.

 Never!
 We have a number of adult patients in our practice!
 We’re good about making the process great for adults as well.

-You may see the pace of your transformation move a little slower than a developing child’s would, but you can still see amazing changes!
+You may see the pace of your transformation move a little slower than a developing child’s, but you can still see amazing changes!
 We’ve treated patients in their 80s!

-Don’t worry too much about which type of treatment you will need.
-Today’s technology means more and more we can avoid extraction, but we’ll always choose the best option for best end result, and work to minimize your worries.
+Today’s technology means we can avoid extraction more often, but we’ll always choose the best option for the best end result and work to minimize your worries.